Understanding Recent Class Actions for Key Companies and Tickers

 Why are Lululemon and Ford facing class actions?

-What deadlines should investors be aware of?
+What deadlines should investors note?

 Can I still join a class action if I missed the deadline?